GaraziLS/React-Apuntes/Apuntes/Portfolio_manager/2-portfolio-form.md

 }
 ```

 The append method takes two arguments: The first is going to be a string and it's going to be the string and structure that our API expects.
-That structure is going to be portfolio, underscore item, and then name, and name is gonna be in brackets, and then with a comma, 'cause we're making a second argument this.state.name.
+That structure is going to be portfolio, underscore item, and then name, and name is gonna be in brackets, and then with a comma, 'cause we're making a second argument ``this.state.name``.

 ```
 BuildForm() {